debojitsantra/BedrockServerTermux/README.md

 playit
 ```
 ## Update
-- Run this in the root directory of Ubuntu.
+- Run this in the root directory of Ubuntu. it will automatically install the new version.
 ```bash

 cd server